Nexmo/stitch-workshop-ios-callkit/README.md

 Download the starter project [here]().
 To get the app up and running on your localhost, you follow the directions for the server [here]().
 After you are able to get up and running, test out your setup by creating a member, joining a conversation and triggering an event.
 If everything worked out well, you are all setup now!

 ### Make an Outgoing Call

 To make an outgoing call, an app requests an action from a controller.
 In much the same way as `UIAlertController`s operate, an app requests a `CXStartCallAction` object from its `CXCallController` object.
 This action, however, consists of a UUID to uniquely identify the call and a `CXHandle` object to specify the recipient.

-We set the constants for this method call:
+You set the constants for this method call:

 ```Swift
 let uuid = UUID()
 let handle = CXHandle(type: .emailAddress, value: "timcook@apple.com")
 ```

-We create an action setting its destination and embed it into a transaction:
+You create an action setting its destination to the handle we set above and embed it into a transaction:

 ```Swift
 let startCallAction = CXStartCallAction(call: uuid)